Esca-MMC/EscasModdingPlugins/docs/emp-modding-guide.md

 ### Returned to Title

 The `Esca.EMP_ReturnedToTitle` trigger happens when players exit a loaded game and return to the main menu (a.k.a. title screen).
-Note that it does NOT happen when the game is first loaded; for that, see the Game Launched trigger above.
+Note that it does NOT happen when the game is first loaded; for that, use the [Game Launched](#game-launched) trigger.

 Below is an example of a trigger action that logs a message whenever the player returns to the main menu.